zeuner/signs-font-generate/README.md

 I chose the image processing parameters in order fairly match the alignment of the existing signs_lib textures.
-In order to get even better alignment at the expense of lower texture quality, it is possible to also replace existing ASCII character textures:
+In order to get even better alignment at the expense of slightly smaller textures, it is possible to also replace existing ASCII character textures:

 sh write-ascii.sh <signs_lib_texture_directory>